 In searching for an eczema cream, I came across this other reliable and natural product, made by a mother whose son went through topical steroid withdrawal.
 This home made balm helped him through the most grueling times of withdrawal.
 It has also helped my son through his.

 The ingredients are not listed, as the balms they sell can be customised to each individual’s needs and allergies.
-You can view the long list of ingredients, all natural, used for their entire range of products if you scroll to near the bottom of their homepage.
+You can view the long list of ingredients, all natural, used for their entire range of products if you scroll down their products page on Etsy.
 If there is any ingredient of concern, contact them directly to check whether it is used in the specific product(s) that you intend to purchase.

 Besides zinc balm, they also have lemongrass balm, calendula balm, black seed balm, shea balm, chickweed balm, etc.